seb-pg/openmsg/README.md

 You should have received a copy of the CC0 legalcode along with this work.
 If not, see <http://creativecommons.org/publicdomain/zero/1.0/>.

+The author has not registered any patent or trademark about the work provided, which was written from scratch, without any inspiration from any other works.

 ----

 ## Open messaging library